knakamura13/huggingface-dataset-toolkit/README.md

 - **Missing Data Handling**: Provides strategies such as drop, fill, and imputation to manage missing values.
 - **Data Transformation**: Automatic conversion of float columns to integers where possible.
 - **Stratified Sampling**: Reduce dataset size while maintaining the distribution of target variables.
+- **Class Balancing**: Automatically balance classes using the SMOTE algorithm.
 - **Informative Logging**: Print statements have been added to inform the user about the progress and status of data processing.

 ## Installation